GamehunterKaan/AutoPWN-Suite/README.md

   -o OUTPUT, --output OUTPUT
                         Output file name.
 (Default : autopwn.log)
   -t TARGET, --target TARGET
                         Target range to scan.
+This argument overwrites the hostfile argument.
+(192.168.0.1 or 192.168.0.0/24) -hf HOSTFILE, --hostfile HOSTFILE
+                        File containing a list of hosts to scan.
-(192.168.0.1 or 192.168.0.0/24) -st SCANTYPE, --scantype SCANTYPE
+  -st SCANTYPE, --scantype SCANTYPE
                         Scan type.
 (Ping or ARP)
   -s SPEED, --speed SPEED
                         Scan speed.
 (0-5)
   -a API, --api API     Specify API key for vulnerability detection for faster scanning.
-You can also specify your api key in api.txt file.
+You can also specify your API key in api.txt file.
 (Default : None)
   -y, --yesplease       Don't ask for anything.
 (Full automatic mode) -e, --evade           Evade the detection of the scanner.
 (Warning : Slower and slightly inaccurate!)
 ```